Updated for 2016-2017 Housing Process

 - Presentations should be no more than 20 minutes.

-- Not all members of the block need to be present.
+- Not all members of the group need to be present.

 - Multimedia equipment will be available (Powerpoint, etc).